 Strategic Agility: the ability to change your strategy

-So, the more voluminous our IT gets, the harder our IT becomes to change, the more important paying attention to the long term agility of our IT becomes.
+So, the more voluminous our IT gets, the harder it gets to change our IT, and the more important paying attention to the long term agility of our IT becomes.
 If our business strategy is much more flexible than our landscape (which it is), it becomes important to pay attention to the agility of that landscape, regardless of your current business development ideas.
 We need not only create a landscape to fulfil your current desires, we need a landscape that has to enable you to fulfil future, yet unknown, desires.

 Years ago, I asked a CxO of some type: “Do you want to be nailed, screwed, and superglued to your current business goals?”.
 “No, of course not.”, she answered.
 “Well, in that case,” I replied, “you should take explicit control of that aspect yourself, because if I — as lead architect — tell them they should do things in ways that are not based on the current business development goals, they rightly ask me ‘who the heck are you to tell us?'”.